openstack-archive/golang-client/README.md

 Contributing
 ------------
-The code repository utilizes the OpenStack StackForge infrastructure.
+The code repository utilizes the OpenStack CI infrastructure.
 Please use the [recommended workflow] (http://docs.openstack.org/infra/manual/developers.html#development-workflow).
 If you are not a member yet, please consider joining as an [OpenStack contributor]